52

 VIScoring▶

 Each sport is calibrated so a great week tops out near 50 points.
-Scoring week is Mon–Sun.
+Scoring week is Tue–Mon (so a rain-delayed Sunday finish and Monday Night Football count for that week).
 For multi-game sports and multi-match soccer, only the player's best game/match of the week counts.

 "If he plays, he scores" — trades, national-team call-ups, and international competitions all count; MLS↔EPL transfers move the roster spot on the official transfer date.
 Exhibitions and All-Star games never count.
 No negative weekly totals — a player floors at zero.